pinojs/pino-pretty/Readme.md

 feed, to the formatted log line.
 + `--dateFormat` (`-d`): Sets the format string to apply when translating the date to human readable format (see: `--translateTime`).
 The default format string is `'yyyy-mm-dd HH:MM:ss.l o'`.
-For a list of available patter letters see the [`dateformat` documentation](https://www.npmjs.com/package/dateformat).
+For a list of available pattern letters see the [`dateformat` documentation](https://www.npmjs.com/package/dateformat).
 When the value is anything other than the default value, `--translateTime` is implied.